youngha-kkoti/data-structures-using-c/README.md

 An ADT consists of:
 1. **Data**: The values or elements the ADT can hold.
-2. **Operations**: The operations that can be performed on the data (e.g., insertion, deletion, retrieval).
+2. **Operations**: The operations that can be performed on the data (e.g. insertion, deletion, retrieval).
 ## 2. Arrays and Structures
 ### Characteristics of Arrays
 - An array is a collection of <index, element> pairs.
 Given an index, the corresponding element is accessed.
 Notably, all elements in an array are of the same data type.